otvam/pyxfmr/README.md

-# PyXFMR - Optimization and Scaling of Medium-Frequency Transformers
+# PyScaleXFMR - Optimization and Scaling of Medium-Frequency Transformers

 ## Introduction